 It’s a dreary day here in Montreal, not the sunny warm Easter weekend weather I was hoping for, but that’s ok.
 I’ll stay in and hibernate; watch movies and drink lots of hot tea.
-It’s been a busy past couple weeks.
-Lot’s of gardening, picture taking, sugar shack visiting, etcetera, etcetera.
-All good things.
-Just like this soup.
-Smooth, hearty and subtly flavoured.
+It has been a busy past couple weeks.
+Lot’s of gardening, picture taking, sugar shack visiting…

 Butternut Squash Potage

 1 medium red onion